ColmiiK/ft_transcendence/README.md

 ## Backend Framework

 Use a specific framework to build the backend, in this case **Node.js** with **Fastify**.
+In our case, we decided to create a RESTful API, with basic CRUD routes to handle our data.
+Since the project was originally made in Django, we decided to keep the underlying structure somewhat similar, which in turn allowed us to quickly create all the endpoints and queries needed.

 ## Standard User Management